FailAcademy/learning/wdp-vancouver/_slides/week-03/01-gulp.md

 Remind them to test the `lint` task.

-Show an example of the `link` task throwing an error and warning.
+Show an example of the `lint` task throwing an error and warning.

-Note, lint errors means the task is stopped and will not make it to the minified file.
+Note, the presence of lint errors means the task is stopped and will not make it to the minified file.

 ---